-The referee shall adhere to the following procedure when dealing with injured players:
+The referee must adhere to the following procedure when dealing with injured players:

-- Play is allowed to continue until the ball is out of play if a player is, in the opinion of the referee, only slightly injured - Play is stopped if, in the opinion of the referee, a player is seriously injured - After questioning the injured player, the referee may authorise one, or at most two doctors, to enter the field of play to assess the injury and arrange the player's safe and swift removal from the field of play - The stretcher-bearers should enter the field of play with a stretcher at the same time as the doctors to allow the player to be removed as quickly as possible - The referee shall ensure an injured player is safely removed from the field of play - A player is not allowed to receive treatment on the field of play - Any player bleeding from a wound must leave the field of play.
+- play is allowed to continue until the ball is out of play if a player is, in the opinion of the referee, only slightly injured - play is stopped if, in the opinion of the referee, a player is seriously injured - after questioning the injured player, the referee may authorise one, or at most two doctors, to enter the field of play to assess the injury and arrange the player's safe and swift removal from the field of play - stretcher-bearers should only enter the field of play with a stretcher following a signal from the referee - the referee must ensure an injured player is safely removed from the field of play - a player is not allowed to receive treatment on the field of play - any player bleeding from a wound must leave the field of play.
 He may not return until the referee is satisfied that the bleeding has stopped.
-A player is not permitted to wear clothing with blood on it - As soon as the referee has authorised the doctors to enter the field of play, the player must leave the field of play, either on a stretcher or on foot.
-If a player does not comply, he shall be cautioned for unsporting behaviour - An injured player may only return to the field of play after the match has restarted - When the ball is in play, an injured player must re-enter the field of play from the touch line.
-When the ball is out of play, the injured player may re-enter from any of the boundary lines - Irrespective of whether the ball is in play or not, only the referee is authorised to allow an injured player to re-enter the field of play - The referee may give permission for an injured player to return to the field of play if an assistant referee or the fourth official verifies that the player is ready - If play has not otherwise been stopped for another reason, or if an injury suffered by a player is not the result of a breach of the Laws of the Game, the referee shall restart play with a dropped ball - The referee shall allow for the full amount of time lost through injury to be played at the end of each period of play - Once the referee has decided to issue a card to a player who is injured and has to leave the field of play for treatment, the referee shall issue the card before the player leaves the field of play
+A player is not permitted to wear clothing with blood on it - as soon as the referee has authorised the doctors to enter the field of play, the player must leave the field of play, either on a stretcher or on foot.
+If a player does not comply, he must be cautioned for unsporting behaviour - an injured player may only return to the field of play after the match has restarted - when the ball is in play, an injured player must re-enter the field of play from the touch line.
+When the ball is out of play, the injured player may reenter from any of the boundary lines - irrespective of whether the ball is in play or not, only the referee is authorised to allow an injured player to re-enter the field of play - the referee may give permission for an injured player to return to the field of play if an assistant referee or the fourth official verifies that the player is ready